leggant/2022-Advanced-Networking-Assignments/Assignment_2/Documentation/Assignment 2 Docs.md

 **Consider** how device management addressing will be allocated.
 Ensure some point-to-point /30  networks are set aside for the WAN design.

-Major Network: 10.7.0.0/16
-Available IP addresses in major network: 65534
-Number of IP addresses needed: 1100
-Available IP addresses in allocated subnets: 1270 About 2% of available major network address space is used About 87% of subnetted network address space is used

 | Subnet Name | Needed Size | Allocated Size | Address   | Mask | Dec Mask        | Assignable Range      | Broadcast |
 | ----------- | ----------- | -------------- | --------- | ---- | --------------- | --------------------- | --------- |
 | A           | 2           | 2              | 10.7.0.0  | /30  | 255.255.255.252 | 10.7.0.1 - 10.7.0.2   | 10.7.0.3  |